ob3dd/Prediction-of-Product-Sales/README.md

     -Overall, the best model is definitely the tuned Random Forest Regressor Model.
 There was still some bias in the model, but by far it outperformed the linear regression model.

 ## Limitations & Next Steps
 - From this insights retailers and producers can know which ofn their goods sell best and the ones that sell less.
-They can tailor their proc=duction or marketing strategy to produce more of those gopods which sell best or provide better ways to sell their lesser prodcuts to consumers more.
+They can tailor their production or marketing strategy to produce more of those goods which sell best or provide better ways to sell their lesser prodcuts to consumers more.

 ## For Further Information
 For any additional questions, please contact: